Skip to content

 Printer network basics: why printers go offline

-Plain-English explainer for how a 2026 network printer actually works — AirPrint, IPP/Mopria, the three discovery worlds, and the single setting that eliminates most "printer offline" calls.
+Plain-English explainer for how a 2026 network printer works — AirPrint, IPP/Mopria, the discovery worlds, and the setting that ends "printer offline" calls.

 Read explainer